tagZero/react-auth/README.md

 This project is still in development.

 There are 3 components with light/dark themes.
 You can see `Login` component below.
-HTML5 validations are included (email, required, max length, strong password).
-Notifications are provided by React-Toastify
+HTML5 validations are included (email, required, max length, strong password)
 - Login
 - Register (Fields are `firstName, lastName, birthDate, email and password`.
 It will allow customization in the future.)
 - Reset Password